zilverline/sequent/docs/docs/modelling-the-domain.md

   let(:user_aggregate_id) { Sequent.new_uuid }
   let(:email) { 'ben@sequent.io' }

-  it "creates a user when valid input" do
+  it 'creates a user when valid input' do
-    when_command AddAuthor.new(aggregate_id: user_aggregate_id, name: "Ben", email: email)
+    when_command AddAuthor.new(aggregate_id: user_aggregate_id, name: 'Ben', email: email)
     then_events UsernamesCreated.new(aggregate_id: Usernames::ID, sequence_number: 1),
                 UsernameAdded.new(aggregate_id: Usernames::ID, username: email, sequence_number: 2),
                 AuthorCreated.new(aggregate_id: user_aggregate_id, sequence_number: 1),
                 AuthorNameSet,
                 AuthorEmailSet.new(aggregate_id: user_aggregate_id, email: email, sequence_number: 3)
   end
-  it "fails if the username already exists" it "ignores case in usernames" end
+  it 'fails if the username already exists' it 'ignores case in usernames' end
 ```

 In Sequent (or other event sourcing libraries) you test your code by checking the applied events, and which order they were run in.
 In this case we modelled the `AuthorNameSet` and `AuthorEmailSet` as separate events, since they probably don't change together.

 In more comprehensive cases we can imagine triggering other events, e.g. when the email changes, a confirmation is sent.
 You should take these considerations into account when modelling your domain and defining your Events.